corigne/corigne/README.md

 Advocate for freedom of information, education and ethical use of technology.

-Currently learning Japanese, trying to get through my reading backlog,
+Currently learning Japanese,
+working through my reading backlog,
 struggling with [imposter syndrome](https://programmerhumor.io/programming-memes/impostor-syndrome),
 and trying to find motivation to start my next unfinished project.